-Greenwich Village is one of the most charming residential locales in New York City.
+Greenwich Village is one of the most charming residential neighborhoods in New York City.
 The quarter's reputation for the bohemian persists, but these days only the affluent can afford to live in these sought-after leafy streets.

-Greenwich Village is bordered by Broadway, 14th Street, Houston Street, and the Hudson River.
-Other streets to visit include Bleecker and Christopher Streets, and neighbors include the East Village, Chelsea and SoHo.
+Greenwich Village is bordered by Broadway, 14th Street, Houston Street and the Hudson River.
+Other streets to visit include Bleecker and Christopher streets, and neighbors include the East Village, Chelsea and SoHo.
 The nearest subway stops are W 4th Street, 8th Street and 9th Street.